yinxin630/fiora/README.md

 **Other Client**
 Vscode Extension: [https://github.com/moonrailgun/fiora-for-vscode](https://github.com/moonrailgun/fiora-for-vscode)

+If you are seek for other open-source IM Application which like discord or slack, maybe try out `Tailchat`: https://tailchat.msgbyte.com/

 ## Features

 1. Register an account and log in, it can save your data for a long time